rosatisoft/ace-minimum-energy-criterion/README.md

 ACE is a model-agnostic framework that stabilizes language generation by modeling it as a **minimum-energy optimization problem under semantic constraints**.

+This repository implements the origin cost component of the ACE framework.

 It introduces a deterministic scoring layer that evaluates candidate responses based on their **semantic alignment with a defined origin**.

 📄 DOI (paper): https://doi.org/10.5281/zenodo.19162999